-Following is the first public draft of introductory material for my Quaker Faith and Practice for the Twenty-first Century.
+Following is the first part of the introductory material for my Quaker Faith and Practice for the Twenty-first Century.

 A page called “Faith & Practice Book,” which now appears as a tab in this site’s main menu, comprises a Table of Contents (TOC) in which new installments of the book will be hyperlinked as they are posted.
 As sections are completed, PDF versions for download will be posted on that page as well.